tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

   - **Embeddings**: Create open-source vector embeddings in Postgres.
   - **And more!**

+Combined, these allow you to make use of use-case specific Stacks, which range from vector, time series, machine learning, geospatial, OLAP, data warehousing, and more.
+Paired with Stacks are select add-on apps that you can run next to your database, GraphQL, Rest API and even an embeddings model from Hugging Face.
+All of this comes together in a user-friendly interface that both lowers the bar and grants more flexibility for you to configure as you like.

 ### One Simple Deployment
 Tembo Self Hosted is designed to run in a single Kubernetes cluster, keeping the total cost of ownership low and making for a simple and easy-to-manage deployment.
 The Tembo Self Hosted installation includes all the components you need to run the Tembo Platform, so there's no need to consider things like ingress controllers, monitoring solutions, or logging solutions.

-Combined, these allow us to
-use-case specific Stacks, which range from vector, time series, machine learning, geospatial, OLAP, data warehousing, and more.
-Paired with Stacks are select add-on apps that you can run next to your database, GraphQL, Rest API and even an embeddings model from Hugging Face.
-All of this comes together in a user-friendly interface that both lowers the bar and grants more flexibility for you to configure as you like.

 ![Tembo Self Hosted Architecture](../../../../public/enterprise-software.png) _Tembo Self Hosted architecture.
 All operations run within your cloud account, offering the